 Cladosporium is the genera most frequently encountered in both outdoor and indoor air.
 It is frequently found in elevated levels in water-damaged environments.
 Some species may be resistant to certain types of treated lumber.

 A secondary invader of plant materials, Epicoccum can grow at higher temperatures than many fungi, allowing it to be a human skin pathogen.
 Colonies produce a wide variety of colors depending on the food source.
 Although it may be isolated from water damaged building materials, it is generally thought of as a typical outdoor organism.

 This mold is found worldwide and is frequently present in air samples.
 Mucor commonly grows on dung and moist hay.
-It is fast growing opportunistic and may cause rare infection in immunocompromised individuals.
+It is fast-growing opportunistic and may cause rare infections in immunocompromised individuals.
 It is considered a mild allergen.